 An Official Statistics Publication for Scotland.

-- The staff sickness level was 7.2 average working days lost (AWDL) per staff year in the year ending March 2016 (3.2 per cent of working days were lost).
-This is a slight increase of 0.1 working days from the same period last year (7.1 AWDL).
+- The staff sickness level was 7.4 average working days lost (AWDL) per staff year in the 12 month period ending March 2017 (3.3% of working days were lost).
+This is an increase in the number of AWDL for the same period last year (7.2 AWDL March 2016)

 The figures released today were produced in accordance with professional standards set out in the Code of Practice for Official Statistics.